bluekitchen/btstack/doc/manual/docs-template/how_to.md

         gap_discoverable_control(1);
     }

 With this configuration, BTstack keeps Security Mode 4 and `LEVEL_2`.
 If the remote device is old, it may still request legacy PIN pairing.
-If it supports Bluetooth 2.1+, SSP is used instead.
+The examples reject this request instead of silently accepting a fixed PIN.
+Secure Simple Pairing was introduced with the Bluetooth 2.1 specification in 2007, so Bluetooth 2.1 and newer devices use SSP instead of legacy PIN pairing.

 The application should handle both cases in the packet handler: